ericapisani/redwoodjs-weather-demo/README.md

 ## Database setup

-It's recommended to use [`Postgres`] for your database so the schema can use `BigInt` and `Float` nicely.
+It's recommended to use [`Postgres`](https://www.postgresql.org/) for your database so the schema can use `BigInt` and `Float` nicely.

 Also, the seed script uses Prisma's [`createMany()`](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#createmany) to bulk load records in batches which is significantly faster that loading data row by row -- which is important because we have ~43,000 world cities in the dataset.

 Unfortunately, `createMany` is not supported by SQLite.
+If you use a SQLite database, loading records will take significantly longer.

 ### Setting up a database locally

 #### OSX

-The easiest way to get Postgres up ad running locally on OSX is [Postres.app](https://postgresapp.com).
+The easiest way to get Postgres up and running locally on OSX is [Postgres.app](https://postgresapp.com).

 You can then set you database configuration settings to two different local databases, like: